 - Held two women’s leadership outreach group discussions (one in 2017 focusing on women in leadership and one in March 2018 dedicated to building more social cohesion and support between women’s immigrant communities;

-Supported youth homelessness initiatives through organizing two all-party advocacy days at Queen’s Park, the first 2017 and another planned for April 2018;
+- Supported initiatives to address youth homelessness through organizing two all-party advocacy days at Queen’s Park, the first in 2017 and another in April 2018;

 - Organized an all-party advocacy day at Queen’s Park for pension and retiree groups;

-- Set up an all-party heart and stroke caucus at Queen’s Par which held advocacy events on new directions in cardiovascular research and on indigenous cardiovascular health.
+- Set up an all-party heart and stroke caucus at Queen’s Park which held advocacy events on new directions in cardiovascular research and on indigenous cardiovascular health.

-The above local actions and initiatives were all in addition to Sophie’s province-wide responsibilities, which included:
+The above local actions and initiatives were all in addition to Sophie’s province-wide responsibilities.
+Sophie has:

-- Vice-Chair of the Committee of Government Agencies;
+- Held the position of Vice-Chair of the Committee of Government Agencies;

 - Shepherded through the Committee process the first revision to the Child and Family Youth Services Act in 30 years;